 So what separates intrapreneurship from entrepreneurship?

-If entrepreneurship is agency and a spirit one develops in the pursuit of making a business, then intrapreneurship must be the drive that compels people to take ownership of their work even when they don’t necessarily have equity within that business.
+If entrepreneurship is agency and a spirit one develops in the pursuit of making a business, then intrapreneurship, as a concept, must be the drive that compels people to take ownership of their work even when they don’t necessarily have equity within that organization.

 What are some traits commonly associated with intrapreneurs?